-Cardio exercise like running, biking, swimming require plenty of energy.
+Cardio exercises like running, biking, swimming require plenty of energy.
 And that’s not something you can spare while on a calorie deficit diet.
-The resistance exercises are a must, if you want to prevent muscle loss, but the cardio is purely optional.
+The resistance exercises are a must if you want to prevent muscle loss, but cardio is purely optional.

 Doing intensive cardio to increase the fat burn in such a scenario will backfire the same way has high volume strength training – as it will just drain you and prolong your recovery time.
 It will lead to more muscle loss if the recovery is affected.

 Doing cardio has amazing health benefits.
 HIIT workouts are a great way to lose fat – but not when your body is dealing with a calorie deficit.
 That the key point here.
 If you still want to do cardio, a brisk walk for 30 minutes is a better option as this can actually help you relax and it does not really cut into your recovery time.

 The Summary: For preserving muscle mass, light or no cardio exercises are recommended while on a calorie deficit.
 A calorie deficit, adequate protein intake, and some strength training are all that you need to lose fat while maintaining muscle.